 But the ITSM vendor value goes beyond the selling of tools, services, books, and training courses.

 Stop for a moment (for a second time) to look at who has traditional created much of the ITIL and non-ITIL good or best practices.
 Yes, you guessed it: knowledgeable and experienced people (such as David Cannon, Anthony Orr, and Stuart Rance) who were in the employ of ITSM tool vendors at the time.

 The Gift That Keeps on Giving

-Now, don’t get me wrong: the vendors want to sell you software.
+Now, don’t get me wrong: the ITSM vendors want to sell you software.
 Lots of software.

 So there’s a relationship opportunity beyond the initial handing over of payment and software, and the annual support and maintenance deals.

-In my opinion, the more you leverage the knowledge and experience of your ITSM tool vendor, the more both parties benefit, whether it’s greater ROI, an improved ability to deliver better IT support, service delivery, and service experience, or happier customers, better customer retention, and increased customer upsell opportunities.
+In my opinion, the more you leverage the knowledge and experience of your ITSM vendors, the more both parties benefit, whether it’s greater ROI, an improved ability to deliver better IT support, service delivery, and service experience, or happier customers, better customer retention, and increased customer upsell opportunities.

 So the next time you’re at an industry event and want to moan about the exhibitors being everywhere, think again.
 It would be good to recognize their contribution to the event, and even better to see the missed opportunity standing in front of you.